The Socotra Island Blue Baboon Tarantula (Monocentropus balfouri) is an Old World species found in Socotra, an island off the coast of Yemen.

 Some tarantula handlers struggle to keep the humidity at adequate levels.
 To raise the humidity you can try spraying the substrate.
 Alternatively, an oversized water bowl will increase the humidity through evaporation.

-These spiders are terrestrial opportunistic burrowers, which means that spiderlings should get at least three inches of substrate, and both juveniles and adults should have four inches as a minimum.
+The Socotra Island Blue Baboon Tarantula is a terrestrial opportunistic burrower, which means that spiderlings should get at least three inches of substrate, and both juveniles and adults should have four inches as a minimum.

 They need a soft substrate for burrowing, and it can be on the dry side rather than moist, so a mixture of peat moss and coconut fiber works well for them.

-The Blue Baboon Tarantula grows at a medium growth rate.
+The Blue Baboon Tarantula grows at a medium rate.
 However, they will molt quite frequently when they’re young because that’s when they grow the fastest.
-Molting is the process of them shedding their exoskeleton to make way for a bigger one.
+Molting is the process of them shedding their exoskeleton to make way for a bigger one and is something all species do many times throughout their life.

 Before they molt they might refuse food or water for a few days.
 Do not disturb your tarantula during the molting process as it’s quite a stressful time for them.

-Keeping your SIBBTs hydrated isn’t difficult.
+Keeping your Socotra Island Blue Baboon Tarantula hydrated isn’t difficult.
 You can use a water dish and refill it as soon as it gets empty.
 However, since these spiders produce plenty of webs, it may be uncomfortable to reach the plate.

 You can also take a different approach and spray their webs with water every two or three days; that’ll also keep them hydrated; just make sure you do it with every specimen’s web if you have several living together.